 Surface water is referred to as natural water flowing on the surface of the earth, such as rivers, lagoons, lakes, and oceans.
 Sources of surface water pollution are generally divided into two classes according to their origin:

-- Point Source Pollution: Point source pollution is when contaminants enter a waterway from an identifiable source such as a pipe or ditch.
-Discharges from a factory, a sewage treatment plant, or a city storm drain are examples of point source water pollution.
+Point source pollution is when contaminants enter a waterway from an identifiable source such as a pipe or ditch.
+Discharges from a factory, a sewage treatment plant, or a city storm drain are examples of point-source water pollution.

 Although nutrients are vital for underwater flora and fauna to flourish, an excess amount of them can upset the balance of water-based ecosystems.
-Fertilizers contain a high concentration of nutrients that if they penetrate lakes, rivers, and coastal areas, can cause algal blooming which can block out sunlight and prevent the growth of other organisms.
-Therefore, excess nutrients may have harmful effects on the species that live there, access to food due to light limitation, and undesired algal growth.
+Fertilizers contain a high concentration of nutrients so if they penetrate lakes, rivers, and coastal areas, they can cause algal blooming which can block out the sunlight and prevent the growth of other organisms.
+Therefore, excess nutrients can have harmful effects on the species that live there, they can block their access to food due to light limitation, and cause undesired algal growth.

-A consequence of algal blooms is that they consume oxygen supplies.
-Species that depend upon oxygen, which are called aerobic organisms, typically die in the presence of algal blooms.
+Algal blooms consume a lot of oxygen so species that depend on it (aerobic organisms), typically die in the presence of algal blooms.
 On the other hand, anaerobic organisms are able to survive in this environment and even thrive.
 Unfortunately, some anaerobic organisms produce ammonia, sulfide, and other harmful toxins, which make the water even more dangerous for animals and humans.

 Agriculture is a big source of water pollution.
 Fertilizers and pesticides that are applied to crops seep into the ground and pollute underwater rivers and waterbeds.
 Therefore, the quality of underground water, which is typically extracted for human use, is compromised.
 Other causes of groundwater contamination are the following: